-The school counselors are responsible for the transition component of each student's IEP.
+The special education teachers work with the students and school counselors to complete the two transition components of each student's IEP.
 This involves meeting with the student and parents to develop plans consistent with regulations for this area.
-Transition services means " a coordinated set of activities for a student with a disability, designed within an outcome-oriented process, that promotes movement from school to post secondary education, vocational training, integrated competitive employment, continuing and adult education, adult services independent living, or community participation.
+Transition services means "a coordinated set of activities for a student with a disability, designed within an outcome-oriented process, that promotes movement from school to post secondary education, vocational training, integrated competitive employment, continuing and adult education, adult services independent living, or community participation.
 The coordinated set of activities must be based on the individual student's needs, taking into account the student's preferences and interests."
-(Part 200)
+(Part 200) This also includes assessing the student's post-secondary goals and aligning the student's IEP goals and course plan to prepare them to meet these goals.

-A new area of focus and work for the school counselors, Secondary Special Education teachers and principal/CSE Chairperson is the new CDOS Credential for students with disabilities.
+A recent area of focus and work for the school counselors, Secondary Special Education teachers and principal/CSE Chairperson is the CDOS Credential for students with disabilities.
 As noted below, this is an area that will require additional training for teachers and counselors, preparation of students with career plans, meetings for the CSE Committee and documentation.
+During the 2020-21 school year, the district has worked to implement the e-portfolio system previously developed with GST BOCES for each student that will allow them to document and track their CDOS requirements, as well as develop other tools including resumes.
+This data tracking forum will allow students to share their resources with colleges and employers.

 Most students with disabilities will be able to graduate with the NYS CDOS Commencement Credential as a supplement to their regular diploma (Regents or local diploma).
 Students who are unable to earn a regular diploma because of their disability may graduate with the NYS CDOS Commencement Credential as the student's only exiting credential, provided they meet the requirements for award of the credential and have attended school for at least 12 years, excluding Kindergarten.
-If the NYS CDOS Commencement Credential and the provided prior written notice indicating that the student continues to be eligible for a free appropriate public education until the end of the school year in which he/she turns age 21.
+If the NYS CDOS Commencement Credential and he provided prior written notice indicating that the student continues to be eligible for a free appropriate public education until the end of the school year in which he/she turns age 21.